icgrp/ese532_handouts/ese532_handouts/hw4/walk_through.md

   `255.255.0.0`.
 So, let's assign the ultra96 to a ip of `169.254.123.24`(note that this is 24!) as follows:
     ```{figure} images/win_eth_2.jpg
-    ---
-    height: 300px
-    ---
     Connect you machine and Ultra96
     ```
-- Your devices are not connected.
+- Your devices are now connected.
 Go to the local machine's tab and ssh into the Ultra96:
     ```{figure} images/win_eth_3.jpg
-    ---
-    height: 300px
-    ---
     ssh in to the Ultra96 and transfer files
     ```
 - You can view the files of the Ultra96 on the left hand side.
   You can easily drag and drop files from/to the local machine to/from Ultra96.
   Drag and drop `hw4` folder on the left hand side to start this HW.

+## Running the Code
+- There are 3 targets, which we will build **in the Ultra96**.
+You can build all of them by executing `make all` in the `hw4/assignment` directory.
+You can build separately by:
+    - `make baseline` and `./baseline` to run the project with no vectorization of `Filter_vertical` function.
+    - `make neon_filter` and `./neon_filter` to run the project with `Filter_vertical` vectorized
+      (you will modify the vectorized code later).
+    - `make example` and `./example` to run the neon example.
+- The `data` folder contains the input data, `Input.bin`, which has 200 frames of size $960$ by $540$ pixels, where each pixel is a byte. `Golden.bin` contains the expected output.
+Each program uses this file to see if there is a mismatch between your program's output and the expected output.
+- The `assignment/common` folder has header files and helper functions used by the four parts.
+- You will mostly be working with the code in the `assignment/src` folder.

 ## Working with NEON
 We are going to do some reading from the arm developer website articles and